Overlake Medical Center Raises $1.1 Million at Annual Bandage Ball

 One of the Eastside’s premier social events, over 800 community leaders and party goers came together for this year’s gala, including Seahawks linebacker K.J.
 Wright, who auctioned off Seahawks packages and signed footballs.
 First held in 1960 to celebrate the opening of Overlake Hospital, the Bandage Ball has raised millions of dollars over the years.
 The proceeds from last year’s event went to support Overlake’s nurses.

 “The night could not have been such a huge success without this year’s generous donors, sponsors, patrons and volunteers.
-We are so thankful for their support,” said Molly Stearns, Overlake Foundation’s Executive Director.
-“We are honored to support the new Neuroscience Institute – an amazing team who are pioneering treatments that involve the latest technologies and working to make diagnosis and treatment as seamless as possible for patients.”
+We are so thankful for their support,” said Molly Stearns, Overlake Foundation’s Chief Development Officer.
+“We are honored to support the new Neuroscience Institute—an amazing team who are pioneering treatments that involve the latest technologies and working to make diagnosis and treatment as seamless as possible for patients.”